Wandering-Cursor/ontu-schedule-bot/SECURITY.md

 ## Supported Versions

-Only the latset version is supported, because right now there's no V1/V2 division.
+Only the latest version is supported, because right now there's no V1/V2 division.
-Older version may be used at your own risk, since they may be vulderable, or have outdated dependencies.
+Older version may be used at your own risk, since they may be vulnerable, or have outdated dependencies.

 ## Reporting a Vulnerability